vinkla/extended-acf/README.md

 composer require vinkla/extended-acf
 ```

-To install the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/blog/composer-support-acf-pro/) plugin, download it and place it in either the `plugins` or `mu-plugins` directory.
-Then, go to the WordPress dashboard and activate the plugin.
+To install the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/blog/composer-support-acf-pro/) plugin, download and place it in either the `plugins` or `mu-plugins` directory.
+After that, activate the plugin in the WordPress dashboard.

 [Learn more about installing ACF PRO using Composer.](https://www.advancedcustomfields.com/resources/installing-acf-pro-with-composer/)

 ## Usage

-Use the `register_extended_field_group()` function to register a new field group.
-This function extends the default [`register_field_group()`](https://www.advancedcustomfields.com/resources/register-fields-via-php#example) function provided in the ACF plugin.
-The difference is that it appends the `key` value to field groups and fields.
-Below, you will find an example of a field group.
+To register a new field group, use the `register_extended_field_group()` function.
+This extends the default [`register_field_group()`](https://www.advancedcustomfields.com/resources/register-fields-via-php#example) function from the ACF plugin.
+The `key` value is appended to field groups and fields.
+Here's an example of a field group.

 ```php
 use Extended\ACF\Fields\Image;